Sleeps 8 in 4 bedrooms (+ 2 cots)

 All rooms at Avallen have individually controlled underfloor heating, fueled by carbon-neutral wood-chips, grown in local woodlands.

 The setting of Kestle Barton is enchanting.
 After passing through picturesque hamlets, and along typically winding and wooded Cornish lanes you will arrive at the farmstead.
-Turning in through the gate, you will pass the discreet art gallery (more about that later) and come to a halt in the old farm yard — there are spaces for four cars in front of your barn.
+Turning in through the gate, you will pass the art gallery and come to a halt in the old farm yard — there are spaces for four cars in front of your barn.
 Avallen forms one ‘wing’ of the rambling barns (there are two other smaller barn here that also have seasonal guests).
 You can access the large rear garden around the side of Avallen, or through the property.
 The garden itself is laid to lawn, and you will find chunky garden dining furniture and a barbecue for al-fresco cooking and dining.
-Beyond your private space is a small kitchen-garden managed by the adjoining art gallery, and beyond that (over a small stile) is the art gallery’s own garden which is both beautiful and imaginative, and often contains sculptures.
-You can also access the meadows and orchard from here, which you can roam freely (both are shared by other guest and gallery visitors).
+Beyond your private space is a small kitchen-garden managed by the adjoining art gallery, and beyond that (over a small stile) is the art gallery’s own garden which is both beautiful and imaginative.
+You can also access the meadows and orchard from here, where you can roam freely (both are shared by other guest and gallery visitors).

 Well where to start?
 The award winning architecture, following conservation and sustainability principles, using natural materials and the eco-friendly heating system fuelled by locally-sourced woodchip.
-The captivating location… the art gallery… or the farm itself which continues its ancient role with beef cattle, orchards and a new walnut nuttery, but now managed in a benign, organic system to allows the rich and varied wildlife to thrive.
+The captivating location or the farm itself which continues its ancient role with beef cattle, orchards and a new walnut nuttery, but now managed in a benign, organic system to allows the rich and varied wildlife to thrive.